phetsims/phet-info/deployment-info/sim_deployment.md

 * **RC_SUBSEQUENT | PRODUCTION**:
     + Checkout the branch with MAJOR.MINOR (**PHET_IO** branches will end with `-phetio`).
 If a branch does not exist for your version, make, following the step above, like you are publishing the first rc.
-    + If you are using the trusted SHAs from above, copy them into the top level `dependencies.json`
     + `grunt checkout-shas` to checkout any supporting branches from other repos.
     + If checkout-shas didn't already do so: `npm prune` and `npm update` in the sim repo and in chipper.
     `rm -rf node_modules` and `npm install` in that directory instead.